Bstill8/Social-Site/README.md

-Social media site mock-up for resume
+Social media site for resume